lmstewart88/python-actions-lab/README.md

 ![alt text](/images/bicep_path.png "file Path")

+Leave the page open ready for the next task.

 ### Task 2 - Define the infrastructure using Bicep
-Leaving the window open copy the following bicep code into the body of the file.
+Copy the following bicep code into the body of the 'main.bicep' file.

 ```
 param webAppName string = uniqueString(resourceGroup().id) // Generate unique String for web app name